ICEI-PUC-Minas-PPLES-TI/plf-es-2022-1-tcci-5308100-dev-arthur-rocha-guilherme-oliveira/Codigo/README.md

 }
 ```

 - `minCoverage`: The minimum coverage percentage to pass in pre-push validation.
-Default: `0.9`
+  - Default: `0.9`.
+  - Valid values: `0.0` to `1.0`.
 - `refBranch`: The branch to compare with the current branch in pre-push validation.
-Default: `main`
+  - Default: `main`.
+  - Valid values: any local branch name.
 - `usePrePushValidation`: If the extension will use the pre-push validation.
-Default: `true`
+  - Default: `true`.
+  - Valid values: `true` or `false`.
 - `lcovFileName`: The name of the lcov file to watch.
-Default: `lcov.info`
+  - Default: `lcov.info` .
+  - Valid values: any file name.

 After change this file, the repository will automatically refresh the values of your coverage status base on your last generated `lcov.info` file.